I’ve seen some of your comments saying:

 (Or if you prefer, you can watch this training below…)

-Let’s debunk some of the biggest myths about stop loss (that has fooled many traders).
+Let’s debunk some of the biggest myths about stop loss in trading (that has fooled many traders).

 Myth #1: My broker always hunt my stop loss